ariga/atlas-provider-ef/README.md

 #### Apply

-You can use the `atlas schema apply` command to plan and apply a migration of your database to your current EF schema.
-This works by inspecting the target database and comparing it to the EF schema and creating a migration plan.
+You can use the `atlas schema apply` command to plan and apply a migration on your database from your current EF schema.
+This works by inspecting the target database schema and comparing it to the EF schema, creating a migration plan.
 Atlas will prompt you to confirm the migration plan before applying it to the database.

 > Note: For Windows users, you need to use the `atlas.exe` command instead of `atlas`.